You can renew your Permanent Disabled Person Placard online. Use the Quick Start Guide to help you.

 If you have moved, you can update your placard address while renewing.

-Once DMV receives your signature, your new placard will be mailed to you, beginning February 2023.
+Once DMV receives your signature, your new placard will be mailed and received in two to four weeks.
 The new placards will expire in June 2025.
 A new placard will not be issued until DMV receives your signature.

 Where To Find Your Information